joeyred/wp-genfound/README.md

 # wp-genfound

-Foundation for Sites and the Genesis Framwork.
+Foundation for Sites 6 and the Genesis Framwork brought together in an easy to use starter theme.

 ## Gulp